Does It Seem Like Anxiety Is Running the Show?

 Frequently Asked Questions About Anxiety Counseling (FAQ’s)

 FAQ: My anxiety is so intense I feel like I am going crazy!
 Am I?

 The short answer is: I certainly doubt it.
 Here is the reason why.

 According to animal and brain imaging studies, during an intense fear response, the fear and anxiety pathways of your brain take over.
-Your neocortex— which is the rational part of your brain— essentially goes off line.
+Your neocortex— which is the logical part of your brain— essentially goes off line.
 You are then poised to take action to ensure your survival without thinking much at all.
 You easily “feel crazy” and out-of-control.
 But in truth, your mind and body are simply trying to keep you safe.

 With the help of a therpist, it is possible to slow down and regain calm so that you can once again make thoughtful choices.
 You don’t have to let anxiety take over.

 FAQ: Why can’t I just rely on prescription medication for my anxiety symptoms?